tq-systems/meta-tq/meta-tq/doc/README.imx-arm64.BootMedia.md

 `run update_uboot_mmc`

+For eMMC this updates the U-Boot on the active Boot Partition or the USER Area.

 ### FLEXSPI

 Download bootstream from TFTP and update:

 `run update_uboot_spi`

-To use UBIFS on SPI NOR, one time initialisation is needed:
+To use UBIFS on SPI NOR, __one time__ initialisation is needed:

 `run prepare_ubi_part`